Benchmark Methodology

 GPU memory (VRAM) usage during inference has three primary components:

-• Model weights: Parameter count multiplied by bytes-per-parameter for the chosen precision (FP16 = 2 bytes, INT8 = 1 byte, INT4 = 0.5 bytes, etc.).
+- Model weights: Parameter count multiplied by bytes-per-parameter for the chosen precision (FP16 = 2 bytes, INT8 = 1 byte, INT4 = 0.5 bytes, etc.).
 We include quantization group metadata overhead where applicable.

-• KV-cache: Per-layer key and value tensors sized as 2 x num_layers x num_kv_heads x head_dim x seq_len x bytes_per_element, scaled by the number of concurrent sequences (batch size).
-For models using Grouped Query Attention (GQA) or Multi-Query Attention (MQA), the KV-head count is reduced accordingly.
+2 x num_layers x num_kv_heads x head_dim x seq_len x bytes_per_element, scaled by the number of concurrent sequences (batch size).
+For models using Grouped Query Attention (GQA) or Multi-Query Attention (MQA), the KV-head count is reduced accordingly. - Activation memory: Intermediate tensors during the forward pass.
+We estimate peak activation memory per layer and account for in-place operations that reduce the footprint.

 A fixed overhead (typically 5-10% of total) is added for CUDA context, framework buffers, and memory fragmentation.
 The sum determines whether a model fits in a single GPU or requires tensor parallelism across multiple devices.